Associate Dean for Doctoral Education

 - child welfare

-Assistant Professor Kimberly Bender's recent research includes a study of gender-specific pathways from childhood maltreatment to juvenile delinquency among youth in the child welfare system.
+Associate Professor Kimberly Bender serves as Associate Dean for Doctoral Education.
+Her recent research includes a study of gender-specific pathways from childhood maltreatment to juvenile delinquency among youth in the child welfare system.

 Bender has worked in a variety of clinical settings with youth, including residential treatment, inpatient facilities, and outpatient mental health centers.